N03368 The Rock Sculptured with the Recovery of the Ark and the Annunciation 1824–7

 Pencil, pen and watercolour 528×374 (20 3/4×14 11/16)

 Inscribed ‘Pg Canto 10’ in pencil b.r. and, on reverse in pencil, ‘Pg Canto 12’ b.r. and ‘38’ t.r. turned through a right-angle.

-Purchased with the assistance of a special grant from the National Gallery and donations from the Art Fund, Lord Duveen and others, and presented through the the Art Fund 1919
+Purchased with the assistance of a special grant from the National Gallery and donations from the National Art-Collections Fund, Lord Duveen and others, and presented through the National Art-Collection Fund 1919

 PROVENANCE As for N03351

 EXHIBITED Paris and Vienna 1937 (24); Tate Gallery 1947 (64)